DSpace/dspace-angular/README.md

 DSpace consists of both a Java-based backend and an Angular-based frontend.

-* Backend (https://github.com/DSpace/DSpace/) provides a REST API, along with other machine-based interfaces (e.g. OAI-PMH, SWORD, etc)
+* Backend (https://github.com/DSpace/DSpace/) provides a REST API, along with other machine-based interfaces (e.g. OAI-PMH, SWORD, etc.)
     * The REST Contract is at https://github.com/DSpace/RestContract
 * Frontend (this codebase) is the User Interface built on the REST API